richardcom/tp/docs/UserGuide.md

 The created time and last edited time in a review refers to the time when the review is recorded and last edited respectively.

+The execution of every review command will display the list of review of the books that are involved in the command.

 ##### Search for review of book: `searchReview`

 Check the list of reviews of certain book.